matth-x/MicroOcpp/README.md

 ## Further help

-I hope this guide can help you to successfully integrate an OCPP controller into your EVSE.
+I hope the given documentation and guidance can help you to successfully integrate an OCPP controller into your EVSE.
 If something needs clarification or if you have a question, please send me a message.

-:envelope: : matthias A⊤ arduino-ocpp DО⊤ com
+:envelope: : matthias [A⊤] arduino-ocpp [DО⊤] com

 If you want professional assistance for your EVSE project, you can contact me as well.
 I'm looking forward to hearing about your ideas!